shichao-an/notes/docs/bd/ch1.md

 [![Figure 1.7 Architecture of the batch layer](figure_1.7.png)](figure_1.7.png "Figure 1.7 Architecture of the batch layer")

-Creating the batch view (with this approach described so far) is a high-latency operation, because it’s running a function on all the data you have.
-By the time it finishes, a lot of new data will have collected that’s not represented in the batch views, and the queries will be out of date by many hours.
-We will ignore this issue for the moment (because we'll be able to fix it) and assume it’s fine for queries to be out of date by a few hours and continue exploring this idea of precomputing a batch view by running a function on the complete dataset.
+Creating the batch view (with this approach described so far) is a high-latency operation, because it's running a function on all the data you have.
+By the time it finishes, a lot of new data will have collected that's not represented in the batch views, and the queries will be out of date by many hours.
+We will ignore this issue for the moment (because we'll be able to fix it) and assume it's fine for queries to be out of date by a few hours and continue exploring this idea of precomputing a batch view by running a function on the complete dataset.

 #### Batch layer